mikeizbicki/twitter_coronavirus/README.md

 You will scan all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on social media.

 **Due date:**
-Sunday, 11 April
+Sunday, 11 April.

 This homework will require LOTs of computation time.
-I recommend that you have your code working by 14 Mar to ensure that you will have enough time to execute the code.
+I recommend that you have your code working by **14 Mar** to ensure that you will have enough time to execute the code.
+No extensions will be granted for any reason.

 You will continue to have assignments during the next few weeks, and so if you delay working on this homework,